fineanmol/plant-tree/README.md

-🌳 Updated on Sun, 13 Jul 2025 17:40:45 GMT
+🌵 Updated on Mon, 14 Jul 2025 05:32:26 GMT

-> "Before software can be reusable, it first has to be usable."
+> "Experience is the name everyone gives to their mistakes."